nachomcapella/book-exercises/chapter-04-exercises/exercise-1/README.md

-_>"To strive, to seek, to find, and not to yield."_
+> To strive, to seek, to find, and not to yield.
 [Ulysses, Alfred Lord Tennyson] (https://www.sparknotes.com/poetry/tennyson/section4/)